Zaun14/ControlPaneArduino/README.md

 # ControlPaneArduino
 This project don't hard.
 ## Why the project exits!
-This is project onlu for me.
+This is project only for me.
 ## What happened with the project!
 I want add controlPanel.
 For exemple you need test module on arduino.
 You connect ESP8266 to Arduino and module and create task.
 Task comprises
 ```